Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Surgery to bypass a blocked leg artery can relieve your symptoms.
-The bypass is done with a graft, a special tube that reroutes blood around a blockage.
+Surgery to bypass a blocked leg artery can ease your symptoms.
+The bypass is done with a special tube (graft) that directs blood around the blockage.

 A vein from your own legs or arms can be used as a blood vessel graft.
 Blood vessel grafts often come from your own leg.
 Vein grafts work better in long leg blockages that start from your groin and extend below your knee.